 Highland Astronomy Tours offers public outreach astronomy talks and tours, and private stargazing events at select dark sky locations around the Inverness area and wider Scottish Highlands.
 With professional guiding from astronomer Stephen Mackintosh.

-Our tours can include any of the following, tailored to your specific requirements:
+Our outreach can include any of the following, tailored to your specific requirements:

 - Naked eye constellation and binocular tours